HesandaLiyanage/MovieAppInReact/documentation/js/react.md

 res.results have the array of 20 movies isnide. setApiData(res.results) = this saves it to state so react can display it

+if there is an error then
+.catch(err=> console.error(err))

+so in here this is the flow -

+first with react component mounts and then after re